-We rely on information prepared by Towers Perrin using the compensation survey of the National Association of Real Estate Investment Trusts (NAREIT) and the peer group analysis described below to evaluate pay levels for our named executive officers.
+We rely on information prepared by Towers Perrin about the peer group analysis described below as well as the compensation survey of the National Association of Real Estate Investment Trusts (NAREIT) to evaluate pay levels for our named executive officers.
 The consultant to the compensation committee analyzes competitive total direct compensation at the peer REITs and real estate companies listed below, as disclosed in their proxy statements for prior years.
-We evaluate the appropriateness of the group annually and make adjustments accordingly.
-Three REITs considered in the past are no longer considered, based on merger and acquisition activity.
-To make up for their loss, we have added a comparablysize health care REIT.
+We evaluate the appropriateness of the group annually (based on merger and acquisition activity, growth, property focus, etc.) and make adjustments accordingly.
+The composition of the peer group as reviewed in 2007 for setting 2008 pay remained the same for the review that we completed in 2008: